FOSSEE/sees/ult/ult_5/script.rst

 Here are some self assessment questions for you to solve

+ 1. To obtain patterns; one per line, which of the following command is used ?

+    - grep -f
+    - grep -i
+    - grep -v
+    - grep -e

+ 2. Translate the word 'linux' to upper-case.

+ 3. Sort the output of the ``ls -al`` command.

 ..
 L24

 {{{ Solution of self assessment questions on slide }}}